ronanchilvers/solo-d6/Game/Scenes/13 - Down The Stairs.md

 > [!roll] Evade - The lynx twists and blurs to evade the attack
 > **Result:** 2

 The blade slashes a long gash in the creature's hide and it roars again in pain.
-Okan, pulls his bow
+Okan, pulls his bow from his back and nocks an arrow.

+Behind the first creature the other two lynx have bounded to the tunnel entrance and are scrabbling to pass the first one and attack.

+> [!roll] Attack - Lynx claws Sakari
+> **Result:** 6

+> [!roll] Attack - Lynx tries to bite Sakari
+> **Result:** 6

+The lynx slashes at Sakari with its claws, wrenching him forward and biting down on his arm.
+Sakari yells in pain.
+Behind it the other two lynx are try